Average entanglement entropy of midspectrum eigenstates of quantum-chaotic interacting Hamiltonians: Introduction

 The entanglement entropy of random pure states with the same Hilbert space in a lattice with $L$ sites (whose spacial configuration is irrelevant) is a natural counterpart to compare to the entanglement entropy of eigenstates of quantum-chaotic interacting Hamiltonians~\cite{bianchi_hackl_22}.
 By now, there is strong evidence that the leading term in the average entanglement entropy is the same for midspectrum eigenstates and for random pure states~\cite{bianchi_hackl_22}.
 An important question is then to which degree the average entanglement entropy of those midspectrum eigenstates agrees, beyond the leading volume-law term, with the average over random pure states.

 For spin-1/2 chains with $U(1)$ symmetry (particle-number conservation in the spinless fermions language) this question was explored by two of us (L.V. and M.R.) in Ref.~\cite{vidmar_rigol_17}.
 Away from the zero magnetization sector (``half-filling'' for fermions) the main finding was that, when one traces out 1/2 of the lattice sites, the average entanglement entropy of random pure states exhibits a first subleading term that scales with the square root of the number of sites in the lattice.
 The numerical calculations then indicated that, remarkably, the average entanglement entropy of the midspectrum eigenstates of the quantum-chaotic spin-1/2 chain exhibit the same subleading term.
 At zero magnetization, when one traces out 1/2 of the lattice sites, the first subleading term in the average entanglement entropy of random pure states is $O(1)$~\cite{bianchi_hackl_22}.
-The numerical calculations in Ref.~\cite{vidmar_rigol_17} indicated that the same is true about the average entanglement entropy of the midspectrum eigenstates, with a value of the constant that is close to the one for random pure states.
+The numerical calculations in Ref.~\cite{vidmar_rigol_17} indicated that the same is true about the average entanglement entropy of the midspectrum eigenstates, with a value of the constant that is close to that for random pure states.

-The leading terms of the average entanglement entropy of random pure states with fixed total magnetization $S^z$, magnetization per site $s^z=S^z/L$, or, equivalently, at spinless fermions filling $n=s^z+1/2$, were fully derived in Ref.~\cite{bianchi_hackl_22} to be:
+The leading terms of the average entanglement entropy of random pure states with fixed total magnetization $S^z$, magnetization per site $s^z=S^z/L$, or, equivalently, at spinless fermions filling $n=s^z+1/2$, were fully derived in Ref.~\cite{bianchi_hackl_22} using methods introduced in Ref.~\cite{bianchi_dona_19}:

 where $L_A\leq \frac{L}{2}$, and $o(1)$ is used for terms that vanish in the thermodynamic limit.
-In Eq.~\eqref{eq:nleading}, $f=L_A/L$ stands for the ``subsystem fraction''.
+In Eq.~\eqref{eq:nleading}, $f=L_A/L$ stands for the ``subsystem fraction.''
 To obtain the results for $L_A>\frac{L}{2}$ ($f>\frac{1}{2}$), one just needs to replace $L_A\rightarrow L-L_A$ in Eq.~\eqref{eq:nleading}.

 It is important to remark that because of the $U(1)$ symmetry, in Eq.~\eqref{eq:nleading} there is an $O(1)$ ``mean-field'' correction to the average entanglement entropy of random pure states at all values of the magnetization and subsystem fractions, which was derived in Ref.~\cite{vidmar_rigol_17},